abboudl/Chik-p/2-Wireguard-VPN-Setup-Stage/readme.md

 ## Wireguard Setup Instructions

+All commands must be run on the CTF Management VM.

 ### Step #1: Set the `SERVERURL` Parameter in the Wireguard Configuration

 Change directories into the **2-Wireguard-VPN-Setup-Stage** directory.